sbooth/SFBAudioEngine/README.md

 ### [SFBAudioPlayerNode](Player/SFBAudioPlayerNode.h)

 [SFBAudioPlayerNode](Player/SFBAudioPlayerNode.h) is a subclass of [AVAudioSourceNode](https://developer.apple.com/documentation/avfaudio/avaudiosourcenode) that provides rich playback functionality within an [AVAudioEngine](https://developer.apple.com/documentation/avfaudio/avaudioengine) processing graph.
-[SFBAudioPlayerNode](Player/SFBAudioPlayerNode.h) supports gapless playback and comprehensive status notifications through delegate callbacks.
+[SFBAudioPlayerNode](Player/SFBAudioPlayerNode.h) supports gapless playback and comprehensive status notifications through a delegate.

 ### [SFBAudioPlayer](Player/SFBAudioPlayer.h)

 [SFBAudioPlayer](Player/SFBAudioPlayer.h) wraps an [AVAudioEngine](https://developer.apple.com/documentation/avfaudio/avaudioengine) processing graph driven by [SFBAudioPlayerNode](Player/SFBAudioPlayerNode.h).
-[SFBAudioPlayer](Player/SFBAudioPlayer.h) provides complete player functionality with no required configuration but also allows customization of the underlying processing graph as well as rich status notifications through delegate callbacks.
+[SFBAudioPlayer](Player/SFBAudioPlayer.h) provides complete player functionality with no required configuration but also allows customization of the underlying processing graph as well as rich status notifications through a delegate.

 ## Encoding

 [Audio encoders](Encoders/) in SFBAudioEngine process input data and convert it to their output format.
-Audio encoders write data to an [SFBOutputSource](Output/SFBOutputSource.h) which may refer to a file, buffer, or memory source.
+Audio encoders write data to an [SFBOutputSource](Output/SFBOutputSource.h) which may refer to a file, buffer, or data.

 All audio encoders in SFBAudioEngine implement the [SFBAudioEncoding](Encoders/SFBAudioEncoding.h) protocol.
 PCM-consuming encoders additionally implement [SFBPCMEncoding](Encoders/SFBPCMEncoding.h).
 Currently there are no encoders consuming DSD in SFBAudioEngine.